replicatedhq/chartsmith/chartsmith-app/knowledge.md

 - Server-side fetch data in layout.tsx for initial render, then use client-side actions for updates
 - Move client-side state and effects into dedicated client components
 - When using params in page.tsx, type it as Promise<{ id: string }> for dynamic routes
+- When checking workspace.currentRevisionNumber in conditionals, always check for undefined first (workspace?.currentRevisionNumber && workspace.currentRevisionNumber > 0)
 - When using cookies() in server components, must await before accessing values
 - Server-side render layout components when possible to avoid loading states
 - Server-side fetch data in layout.tsx for initial render, then use client-side actions for updates